A Sporting Chance of Being Religious

-As has been well-publicised (not least by Professor William Baker in his lecture series 'If Christ Came to the Sydney Olympics' recently broadcast on Radio National's 'Religion Report'), religion was an important element in both ancient and modern Olympic movements.
+As has been well-publicised (not least by Professor William Baker in his lecture series ‘If Christ Came to the Sydney Olympics’ broadcast at the time on Radio National’s ‘Religion Report’), religion was an important element in both ancient and modern Olympic movements.

 At the Greek games which began in 776 BCE, competitors took oaths and won crowns in the name of Zeus, and half the time was devoted to religious sacrifice, hymns, processions and prayers.